Peppol deadline: 01-01-2026

 Part 1 personal income tax

 Every year, everyone has to fill in part 1 of the tax return.
 Here you indicate how much you earned as an employee, pension savings, purchased service cheques, and so on.
-Based on this amount, the tax authorities will then draw up the bill to let you know how much taxes you have to pay.
+Based on this amount, the tax authorities of Belgium will then draw up the bill to let you know how much taxes you have to pay.

 Tips template 16